arbs-io/api-studio-visualstudio/README.md

 ## **What is Api Studio?**

 Api Studio is a productivity extension for Microsoft Visual Studio.
 The extension bridges the role of architect and developer, providing rapid prototyping and promoting industry best practices.
-Regardless of organisation or project size, Api Studio provides templating to guarantee a consistent look and feel.
+In addition, Api Studio provides templating to guarantee a consistent look and feel regardless of organisation or project size.

 ## **Visual Studio Extension**